cotes2020/jekyll-theme-chirpy/_posts/01AWS/Management/2020-07-18-SSM-SessionManager.md

    - receive notifications when a user in the organization starts or ends session activity.
   - provides secure and auditable instance management
    - Note:
-   - <font color=blue> Logging is not available for Session Manager sessions that connect through port forwarding or SSH </font>
+   - <font color=LightSlateBlue> Logging is not available for Session Manager sessions that connect through port forwarding or SSH </font>
    - because SSH encrypts all session data, and Session Manager only serves as a tunnel for SSH connections.
   - Logging and auditing capabilities are provided through integration with the following AWS services:
    - AWS CloudTrail